Home | About USIG | What's New | Events

 A. Tax Exemptions

-Registered NGOs with public benefit status are exempt from the profit tax to the extent that the income is used exclusively to further the organization’s public benefit purposes (Section 5(a), Profit Tax Regulation).
+Registered NGOs with public benefit status are exempt from the corporate income tax to the extent that the income is used exclusively to further the organization’s public benefit purposes (Article 7(1.1), Law on Corporate Income Tax).
 This includes income derived from foreign grants and donations.
-Income generated from contracts with a non-local contractor for the supply of goods or services to the United Nations or any of its specialized agencies (including UNMIK) is also exempt from the profit tax (Section 5(d), Profit Tax Regulation).
-Other legal entities pay profit tax at the rate of 20% on taxable profit.
+An exemption also applies to income generated from contracts with a non-local contractor for the supply of goods or services to the United Nations or any of its specialized agencies (including UNMIK), foreign governments, their organs and agencies, the European Union, the Specialized Agencies of the European Union; the World Bank, the IMF, and international inter-governmental organizations for the supply of goods or services in support of programs and projects for Kosovo (Article 7(1.6 and 1.7), Law on Corporate Income Tax).
+Other legal entities pay profit tax at the rate of 10% on taxable profit.
 NGOs without public benefit status are taxed on their profits in the same manner as other legal entities.

 B. Deductibility of Charitable Contributions

-Donations by legal entities and individuals made for humanitarian, health, educational, religious, scientific, cultural, environmental protection, and sports purposes may be deducted from income up to a maximum of 5% of taxable income (Section 9, Corporate Income Tax Regulation; Section 16, Personal Income Tax Regulation).
-The donation must be made to an NGO that has received and maintained public benefit status or to “any other non-commercial organizations that directly perform activities in the public interest and not-for-profit,” including medical, educational, and other specified types of institutions (Section 9.2, Corporate Income Tax Regulation; Section 16.2, Personal Income Tax Regulation).
-Deductions are not allowed if the contribution will directly benefit a person related to the donor.
+Donations by legal entities and individuals made for humanitarian, health, educational, religious, scientific, cultural, environmental protection, and sports purposes may be deducted from income up to a maximum of 5% of taxable income (Article 10(1 and 2), Law on Corporate Income Tax; Article 28, Law on Personal Income Tax).
+The donation must be made to an NGO that has received and maintained public benefit status or to “any other non-commercial organizations that directly perform activities in the public interest and are not-for-profit,” including medical, educational, and other specified types of institutions (Article 10(2.2, Law on Corporate Income Tax; Article 28(2.2), Law on Personal Income Tax).
+Deductions are not allowed if the contribution will directly benefit a person related to the donor (Article 10(3), Law on Corporate Income Tax; Article 28(3), Law on Personal Income Tax).

 C. Value Added and Turnover Taxes